 Information About Us

-- ''We/Us/Our'' means all companies that are connected with reesmarx including reesmarx LLC;
+''We/Us/Our'' means all companies that relate to reesmarx including reesmarx Ltd and reesmarx LLC;

 What is Personal Data?